Christopher Sun

 Harvest Veterinary Oncology Centre

-Dr. Christopher Sun is the Head of Anaesthesia at Harvest Veterinary Oncology Centre and Harvest Veterinary Specialist and Emergency Hospital in Hong Kong.
+Dr. Christopher Sun leads the Animal Pain Relief Clinic and is Head of Anaesthesia at Harvest Veterinary Oncology Centre in Hong Kong.
 He is an EBVS® Registered Specialist in Veterinary Anaesthesia and Analgesia and Diplomate of the European College in Veterinary Anaesthesia and Analgesia.

 Credentials